EBDS-TECNOLOGIA/onomondo-ipa/OPENWRT_PORT_ANALYSIS.md

 | **MBIM MS UICC Low Level Access** | Microsoft MBIM extension | Open/close channel, APDU, **terminal capability**, **reset**, ATR | MBIM-mode modules (common for 5G M.2) | `mbimcli` 1.28 already exposes all of them, a strong sign that libmbim has it.
 Shares the node through `mbim-proxy`. |
 | **PC/SC** (existing) | — | — | USB reader on the router (`pcsc-lite` + `ccid` are packaged) | Development and CI only; lets the daemon be validated on OpenWrt before the modem backend exists. |

-Recommendation: implement **AT (both CSIM and CCHO/CGLA flavours) first**, since that is what was asked and works on almost every module.
-Design the backend interface so that **QMI and MBIM** fit behind it later.
-On a Qualcomm/MBIM module that netifd drives via `qmi`/`mbim`, those backends avoid fighting over a tty and are more robust than AT.
+**What was implemented (§1.2):** the **AT+CSIM** flavour only, behind a backend interface that QMI and MBIM can join later.
+The two modems tested settled it: the Quectel EC200A has no QMI at all and answers `ERROR` to AT+CCHO/CGLA, while the Fibocom NL668 refuses ISD-R access on every path it offers (§9.4).
+Where a module does offer QMI or MBIM and netifd drives it that way, those backends would still be worth having: they avoid sharing a tty with the connection manager.

 ### 3.2 Where the modem breaks the core's assumptions